odkr/sievemgr/SECURITY.md

 ## CAVEATS

-Checking whether a server\'s TLS certificate has been revoked requires the non-standard Python module [cryptography](https://cryptography.io).

 Credentials are stored in memory so that they need not be entered again in case of a referral.
 However, because page-locking is unfeasible in Python, they may be swapped out to the disk.